ENGIN TULAY

 Future User.
 More Than Driver: In Mind

-Car: Visually appealing.
-Integrated into the urban environment.
-Adaptive, flexible, and transformable
+Car: Visually Appealing.
+Integrated into the Urban Environment.
+Adaptive, Flexible, and Transformable

-The car is in the process of change, and it will acquire even more capabilities and intelligence with smart networking and communication solutions.
-Today’s evidence proves that in the future, there won’t be just the car but rather various forms of mobility.
-This will lead to a new architecture for the car as well as innovative packaging systems that will make these changes possible.
-The new role of the car in society will create space in cities for other forms of individual mobility in lean, lightweight, and efficient ways.
-Therefore, during the process, projects will be discussed in terms of architectural, functional, aesthetical, technological, cultural, social, environmental, and sustainable aspects.
+The car is undergoing a transformative phase, gaining increased capabilities and intelligence through smart networking and communication solutions.
+Evidence suggests that in the future, mobility will extend beyond the traditional car to encompass diverse forms of transport.
+This shift will necessitate a new architecture for vehicles and innovative packaging systems to support these advancements.
+The evolving role of the car in society will also create opportunities for other forms of individual mobility in leaner, lighter, and more efficient ways.

 DESIGN ASSESMENT